-The Cities of Canyon Lake, Lake Elsinore, Menifee and Wildomar also require that your pet be Microchipped and Sterilized before licensing can be completed.
+The Cities of Canyon Lake, Lake Elsinore, Menifee, Wildomar and Temecula also require that pets be spayed/neutered and microchipped before they can be licensed.

 Riverside County is a declared rabies area.
 Rabies vaccination of dogs (a prerequisite for licensing) has been highly effective as an animal and public health measure, and is especially important in areas like ours where the potential threat of exposure to rabies from wildlife is a significant concern.

-AFV offers $6 rabies vaccines at our Low Cost Spay/Neuter- Vaccination Clinic.
-Please call to schedule.
-There is a tremendous discount for “altered”pet licenses.
-You can make an appointment to have your pet altered at our clinic.
+AFV offers $10 rabies vaccines at our Low Cost Spay/Neuter & Vaccination Clinic.
+Please call (951) 674-7729 to schedule vaccination appointments (see vaccine schedule here).
+There is a tremendous discount for “altered” pet licenses.
+You can make an appointment to have your pet altered at our clinic, however if we are booked, please feel free to use other facilities (click here and scroll to bottom for a list of clinics).
 Dog guardians who fail to comply with rabies vaccination or licensing requirements are subject to costly penalties.
-Call (951) 674-7729 for vaccination and spay/neuter questions.

 It is a public nuisance for any person to own or harbor an animal in such a manner that the animal barks, whines, cries, or makes other noises that would bother any person of ordinary sensitivity in the vicinity.